You don’t have to ‘learn to live with it’. Hypnotherapy for tinnitus could help you to forget all about it.

 Don’t leave it until you’re mired in a bleak swamp of depression.
 Hypnotherapy could help you and the sooner we get started the better.

 Hypnotherapy really could help you get rid of that buzzing / ringing /grinding (etc) sound in your ears.
-It really can.
-I have a good number of former clients from Reading, Wallingford, London, Thame, Didcot and Oxford who could tell you the same thing, if only I were permitted by my professional body to use testimonials.
+I have worked with it for ten years and have a good number of former clients from Reading, Wallingford, London, Thame, Didcot and Oxford who could tell you the same thing, if only I were permitted by my professional body to use testimonials.

 Click here to read Google reviews which stand as testimony to my work with tinnitus and other conditions.
-The most recent review, at the time of writing, is for tinnitus.
+The most recent review, at the time of writing this page, is for tinnitus.

 Tinnitus can be helped.
+Change is possible.
 Careless doctors have sometimes told their patients that they’d have to “learn to live with it”.
 This is a terrifying prospect because if you can’t learn to live with it, you have only one alternative and nobody wants to consider that.

 You don’t have to.
 Here’s why!